 Sources can be defined at least two different ways.
 When people use the phrase "types of sources" they may be referring to the:

 This guide will clarify both types of definitions.
 Which source is the best?
 It depends!
 Each source has unique characteristics which need to be considered when making the decision.
-Most college instructors and many high school teachers will insist on academic or scholarly sources, but it depends on the assignment.
+Most college instructors and many high school teachers will insist on academic or scholarly sources, but it depends on the assignment or topic.

 Note: words in red or hot linked are included in the glossary.
 See a similar graphic.